 Did you know there's around 250 bee species in Great Britain?

 They may be tiny but bees are essential for a healthy environment and healthy economy.
-But right now, our bees are in trouble.
+But right now, the bees are in trouble.
 Since 1900, the UK has lost 20 species of bee, and a further 35 are at risk.

 Ways To Help Bees